lifthrasiir/angolmois/README.md

 	specified as a SDL virtual key name, such as `a`, `right shift`, or `f1`.
 	(See the list in the [SDL wiki][sdlkeys].)
 The name is case-insensitive.

-	Multiple keys can be set, by splitting each key name with `%`.
+	Multiple keys can be set, by separating each key name with `%`.
 (It looks obscure, but SDL uses lots of punctuations as a key name so we have no other choices.)
 Angolmois considers that the key is being pressed when the first actual key mapped to it is being pressed, and the key is being